Combodo/iTop/readme.txt

 Improved the processing of background task to enable more advanced functionalities like queuing Support of more sophisticated forms layout...
 Declaration of generic methods which can be run on tickets.
+Enhanced reporting during the setup: all the queries (create table / alter table) are now logged into "setup.log" along with their execution time.
+Proper handling of the validation of subforms...
+Instrumented the code to ease the troubleshooting of the computing of working hours New function: ormStopWatch::GetElapsedTime to compute the cumulated elapsed time on a stop watch still running -not used yet (but tested!)
+Read-only mode for icon selector widget: display at least the icon.
+Predefined objects are now handled by RuntimeEnvironment

 Packaging
 -----------------------